AMargaillan/amargaillan.github.io/index.md

 ![Google Docs](https://img.shields.io/badge/Google_Docs-4285F4)

 Hello!
 I’m Adeline, a problem-solver at heart and a data analyst by profession.
-I’m passionate about helping teams understand what their data is actually saying — whether that's diagnosing efficiency issues, understanding customer patterns, or identifying where a process is struggling.
+I’m passionate about helping teams understand what their data is actually saying — whether that's diagnosing efficiency issues, understanding customer patterns, or identifying where a process is struggling. **Connect with me on [LinkedIn](https://www.linkedin.com/in/adeline-chacon-13b266173)**

 ## Skills
 - **Languages / Querying:** SQL